 The Lower Jurassic cherts can be grouped in three main macroscopic types: yellow and/or red type; grey/brown type; yellow and red with fossils type.
 These macroscopic types not only show differences in color, but also in the fossil content, visible at naked eye and stereomicroscope.
 The first two types are present in all outcrops.
 They are mainly characterized by dull to medium luster and opaque translucency, although some samples were sub-translucent.
 The feel ranges between the smooth and semi-smooth, although many of the Belixe cherts have a rough feel.
 In the Yellow/Red cherts, fossil content is present but visible only as white, red or yellow speckling.
 The Grey/Brown cherts show little fossil content, barely visible with the stereomicroscope.
 The Yellow/Red with fossils cherts show a large quantity of big fossils, which are easily seen at naked eye and can be identified under the stereomicroscope.

-The Lower Jurassic cherts of Western Algarve are composed mainly by microcrystalline quartz, with textures that range mostly from the wackestone to the packstone.
+According to the microscopic approach, the Lower Jurassic cherts of Western Algarve are composed mainly by microcrystalline quartz, with textures that range mostly from the wackestone to the packstone.
 In more than 50% of the samples, no fossil can be identified, as all fossils, albeit common to very frequent, are poorly preserved, filled with chalcedony or quartz, and without any identifiable morphology.
 Whenever identifiable, fossils present in the sample are: Echinoderms, Radiolarians, Sponge spicules and a Bivalve shell.

-Despite the similar characteristics between these cherts, independent of color or geography, the outcrops are heterogeneous and show varying characteristics, which may be of importance to distinguish between chert sources within the Lower Jurassic formation.
+Despite the similar characteristics between these cherts, independent of color or location, the outcrops are heterogeneous and show varying characteristics, which may be of importance to distinguish between chert sources within the Lower Jurassic formation.
 These outcrops have been divided in four groups, following the available literature: Cabo de S. Vicente (including Cabo de S. Vicente and Aspa); Foz dos Fornos; Ponta dos Altos; Praia do Belixe (which includes Belixe Sul); and Ferrel.

 The Cabo de S. Vicente (CSV) and Aspa (ASP) chert is characterized by abundant nodules in the natural rock banks of the cliffs, appearing as horizontal layers within the parent rock.
 The banks seem to be mainly dolomite or dolomitic limestones.
 The process of dolomitization seems to have affected the chert nodules, as they often present different levels of silicification from the edges of the nodule to the interior (which is more silicified), which also affects the knapping quality.
 The nodules vary in size, ranging from small 4 cm in diameter circular nodules to bed-like groups of nodules of ~20 cm width.
 At the Aspa outcrops, the nodules are less frequent and smaller.
 Due to the proximity to the cliffs, the visibility of the chert nodules is good, and in present times, small chunks of chert (without cortex or with small amounts of parent rock attached) accumulate in secondary deposition nearby.